Cubic Yards Calculator

 Practical Examples

-Let's discuss the formulas and area calculations used in the calculator so you can understand how to calculate cubic yards.
+Let's break down the formulas and area calculations powering this tool, so you can fully understand how to calculate cubic yards.

 Square Area and Rectangle Area

 First, let's look at the differences between square and rectangular bases.
-We can calculate the base area of a square by squaring the length of the side since the sides of a square are equal.
-To calculate the area of a rectangle, you must multiply the length by the width.
-We can use the following formulas to do this:
+You can calculate the base area of a square by simply squaring the side length, since all sides are equal.
+To find the area of a rectangle, you multiply the length by the width.
+The formulas are as follows:

 Square Area (yd²) = Length²